AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 >[!TAB September '25 release]

-New features and enhancements are now available in the Campaign Web user interface.
-To take advantage of these improvements, make sure to upgrade your Campaign environment to version 8.8.
+September release is live.
+New features and enhancements are now available in the Campaign Web user interface, including Custom channel for API deliveries, External account authoring and Email Content Locking.
 For a complete overview, check out the release notes.

 [![Learn more button](assets/do-not-localize/learn-more-button.svg)](../v8/rn/release-notes.md)